 It is the law that any service work must be carried out by a competant person, such as British Gas, other C.O.R.G.I. registered personnel or your local Chaffoteaux Service Centre, in accordance with the Gas Safety (Installation and Use) Regulations.
 This routine service will normally be confined to:

 - 1) Cleaning the burner.

 - 2) Cleaning the heat exchanger.

 - 3) Checking the gas controls.

 - 4) Cleaning water filter, hoses and heating filter.

-- 5) Check operation of safety valve.
+- 5) Check operation of safety valve and pressure in heating system.

 The following schedules are recommended: